ninjachurros/fl-test/index.md

 These online resources will allow to start or continue projects you may find interesting from the lab.
 We have everything from Rocketry to 3D-Printing!

-If you have any questions or would like to learn more, please stop by our [Discord].
+If you have any questions or would like to learn more, please stop by the lab!